Meeting Time: February 11, 2021 at 5:30pm PST

 • Default_avatar

-Jane Price about 3 years ago
+Jane Price almost 4 years ago

 I support this if it is cost effective for the consumer and the technology to create the electricity is feasible and cost effective.
 The first priority should be new construction.
 When it does time to retrofit existing home construction, the costs to do so should be subsidized, at no-cost to the consumer.